johnsontr/gpd/README.md

 * _GNU Octave_ versions 3.2.x and higher **or** _MATLAB_ versions 7.x and higher
 * _gpml-matlab-v3.6-2015-07-07_

+This package adds functionality that allows calculating marginal effects from Gaussian process regression models trained in the MATLAB package _gpml_.
+To my knowledge, no other MATLAB package provides this functionality.

 This package implements a routine to estimate Gaussian process regression model derivatives found in notes by a former Ph.D. student Andrew McHutchon that was associated with [Carl Edward Rasmussen's machine learning group](https://mlg.eng.cam.ac.uk/carl/).
 Andrew McHutchon's Cambridge website is no longer operational, so these notes were accessed through [the most recent archived version available from the Wayback Machine](https://web.archive.org/web/20210225174148/https://mlg.eng.cam.ac.uk/mchutchon/DifferentiatingGPs.pdf).
 Andrew McHutchon's notes are dated April 17, 2013, and the most recent Wayback Machine archive is from February 25, 2021.

 This method has other applications in engineering and the natural sciences, all of which cite Andrew McHutchon's unpublished working paper.
 Citations of Andrew McHutchon's "Differentiating Gaussian Processes" working paper can be found on [SemanticScholar](https://www.semanticscholar.org/paper/Differentiating-Gaussian-Processes-McHutchon/3ad0725b8dd4eb32ca2a27f25d522741293a5252).